Rafsun83/CI-CD-Implementation/README.md

 3. git clone

 # install required dependency for example install node/update

-nvm --version # firstly check nvm version a package manager. if do not exist then execute below command
+# firstly check nvm version a package manager.
+4. nvm --version

+         #if do not exist then execute below command
        	a. curl -fsSL https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.4/install.sh | bash
-		   b. source ~/.bashrc   # or source ~/.zshrc if using Zsh
+		   b. source ~/.bashrc
 		   c. nvm install 22
 		   d. node -v

-`install npm` # Install npm
+# Install npm
+5. install npm

-npm run check # Check your test case.
+# Check your test case.
 This command will be different for your project wise
+6. npm run check

-npm start  # run your application
+# run your application
+7. npm start

 # Note: After running your application, it will be running on your terminal.
 If you close your terminal, then the application will be closed.
 To solve this problem, use pm2 - background process manager.
 It will keep your application running in the background.
 ```

 ## 2. PM2 - Process Manager (run your application in the background and monitor the process)